pythseq/gigadb-website/docs/SETUP.md

 $ ..
 ```

-## (1) Copy development.json.sample to development.json
+## (1) Copy `development.json.sample` to `development.json`

-review or change the information in  the "ftp", "mfr", "aws", and "supervisor" blocks
+Review or change the information in the "ftp", "mfr", "aws", and "supervisor" blocks.

 ### (1.1) FTP

-to use the ftp server on the ftp-server vagrant box, use the following values:
+To use the FTP server on the ftp-server vagrant box, use the following values:

 ```
 "ftp": {